academe/SagePay/README.md

 ## Limitations ##

 The first working release of this library will focus on paying PAYMENT transactions.
-It will not deal with repeating transactions for handling DEFERRED or AUTHENTICATE transaction types, or the myriad other types.
-However, they should all be straight-forward to implement.
+It has not been tested with repeating transactions or DEFERRED or AUTHENTICATE transaction types, or the myriad other services.
+However, these are all being worked on.

 This library is only handling "SagePay Server" at present.
 This service pushes details of the transaction to SagePay via a back-channel, then sends the user to SagePay to enter their credit card details.
 Credit card